preshing/turf/README.md

-Turf is a platform abstraction library.
-It defines a common C++ API for:
+Turf is a configurable C++ platform adapter.
+It defines a common API for:

 * Thread creation
 * Thread affinities